alexwlchan/alexwlchan.net/src/_til/2024/2024-04-02-send-if-modified-since-with-httpx.md

 layout: til
 date: 2024-04-02 18:55:13 +0100
 title: Checking if a URL has changed when you fetch it over HTTP
-summary: Adding the `If-Modified-Since` header to your requests can reduce the amount of data you need to process.
+summary: |
+  When you make an HTTP request, you can use the `If-Modified-Since` header to get a 304 Not Modified if nothing has changed since your last request.
 tags:
   - http
   - python